-Custom cabinets are great if you have the budget, but if you’re looking for a place to save money there’s no reason not to go with flat-pack cabinetry.
+Custom cabinets are great if you have the budget, but if you’re looking for a place to save money there’s no reason not to go with flat-pack or semi-custom cabinetry.
 These standard-size cabinets (available at many big box stores) have come a long way and now you can get great-looking, well-made cabinets for a fraction of the cost of custom.
 You can even give them a custom look by trimming them out and adding high-end hardware.
 Or consider open shelving instead of upper cabinets.
 If you’re comfortable with having your dishes exposed it’s a great money-saving option.

 Splurge – Hardware